Scope and Contents

 Catalog records for most of the collection can be viewed under the following headings:

-- World War II Poster Collection (University of Missouri–Columbia.
-Libraries).
+World War II Poster Collection from Northwestern University Libraries.

-Many of the Word War I posters are duplicates of materials held in the Library of Congress and can be viewed online in the Library of Congress World War I Posters Collection.
-Similarly, many other posters are held in libraries and can be accessed through the Digital Public Library of America.
+Many other posters are held in libraries and can be accessed through the Digital Public Library of America.